DripEmail/drip-woocommerce/readme.txt

 = NEXT =

 * Add occurred_at timestamp to cart events to avoid timing issues when there are queue backups or other issues.
+* Fixed bug in viewed a product snippet insertion where we were adding context params when unneeded.
+(SumoTTo)

 = 1.1.1 =